ESU CC Audit Reports

 ILCD is a state self-assessment project that gathers information for federal reporting requirements.
 This is accomplished through the use of surveys, the project uses parent, teacher, and administrative assessments.
 The results can be accessed via the ILCD website:

-Project PARA is a web-based method for school districts to provide intorductory training for their paraeducators.
+Project PARA is a web-based method for school districts to provide introductory training for their paraeducators.
 The project assists schools in meeting the paraeducator training requirements of No Child Left Behind, Rule 11, and IDEA.
-Project PARA is a collborative effort between the University of Nebraska, the Nebraska Department of Education, and Nebraska ESUs.
+Project PARA is a collaborative effort between the University of Nebraska, the Nebraska Department of Education, and Nebraska ESUs.

 Student Records System (SRS)